 Stick to two to three days of cardio per week.
 Focus on shorter, higher-intensity sessions, such as 25 minutes of HIIT.

 You need to be hitting the weights at least three days per week.
-The research says that at the very least, training a minimum of two days per week is needed to maximize muscle growth.
+The says that at the very least, training a minimum of two days per week is needed to maximize muscle growth.
 How you structure your workouts and the amount of days you devote to strength training depends on your current fitness level.

 Consider this schedule, depending on your training level:

 |Beginner||2 to 3 days per week of strength training (full-body each session)|

 |Intermediate||3 to 4 days per week of strength training (split up workout by body part or upper/lower body)|